-Thoughts don’t initiate change, and prayers don’t save lives–but action does.
+Thoughts alone don’t initiate change, and prayers alone don’t save lives–but action does.

 Let’s talk about that word, “action”–that sounds kind of daunting, right?
 Whenever I heard this phrase before, I equated it to, say, flying to D.C. to participate in a protest, or volunteering with an organization that was going to take 15 hours out of my week.
 That’s a lot to chew on, you know?

 Furthermore, it’s really easy to get caught up in feeling like just another number.
 You’re one little person.
 How is anything you can do going to make a difference?
 How can your one voice possibly scream louder anyone else’s?

 But here’s what I’ve realized–making a difference doesn’t have to mean uprooting your life to dedicate to a cause.
 You don’t have to post anything publicly if you don’t want to.
 And there isn’t a minimum time commitment on what constitutes “taking an action.”